-PREPARING FOR AUTONOMOUS VEHICLES: PRIORITY AV2, WORK WITH PARTNERS TO DEVELOP AN AUTONOMOUS VEHICLE ROUTE BETWEEN ROYAL BOLTON HOSPITAL AND BOLTON TOWN CENTRE
+PREPARING FOR AUTONOMOUS VEHICLES: PRIORITY 2, WORK WITH PARTNERS TO DEVELOP AN AUTONOMOUS VEHICLE ROUTE BETWEEN ROYAL BOLTON HOSPITAL AND BOLTON TOWN CENTRE

-In 2023, Bolton Council secured funding from 'Innovate UK', which is part of the national funding agency UKRI.
-This is enabling Bolton Council with partners Dromos Mobility, Arcadis and TfGM to conduct a feasibility study for a Connected Autonomous Mobility (CAM) system connecting the Bolton Transport Interchange in the town centre with the Royal Bolton Hospital.
+In 2023, Bolton Council secured funding from 'Innovate UK', which is part of the national funding agency UK Research and Innovation (UKRI).
+This is enabling Bolton Council with partners Dromos Mobility, Arcadis and Transport for Greater Manchester (TfGM) to conduct a year-long feasibility study.
+This will outline, display and cost a potential Connected Autonomous Mobility (CAM) system connecting the Bolton Transport Interchange in the town centre with the Royal Bolton Hospital.

-The CAM feasibility study proposes to use decommissioned railway lines as part of a multi-modal corridor into the town centre with walking and cycling facilities along-side the autonomous vehicle route.
-There is potential to expand and integrate the service across the borough.
-The Dromos Mobility system can trial an agile transport system based on small autonomous electric vehicles to provide ondemand services, 24 hours per day.
-The vehicles have lighter infrastructure requirements and is an opportunity to broaden the public transport offer in the future.
+The CAM feasibility study proposes to use decommissioned railway lines with the potential to expand and integrate the service with other projects in the borough.
+The Dromos Mobility system can trial a lighter and more agile transport system based on small autonomous electric vehicles to provide on-demand services, 24 hours per day.
+The vehicles have lighter infrastructure requirements, which can keep costs down and is an opportunity to broaden the public transport offer in the future.